 The founding of the Fine Arts College of Indochina in 1924 marked a milestone in Vietnam’s contemporary plastic arts.
 The first generation of graduates from the college and their works are now internationally recognized.
 Notable pieces include “Hanoi’s Old Streets” by Bui Xuan Phai, “Game of Squares” by Nguyen Phan Chanh, “Little Thuy” by Tran Van Can, “Young Lady and the Lilies” by To Ngoc Van, “On the Bank of Sword Lake” by Nguyen Gia Tri, and “See a Student Off to the Exam” by To Ngoc Van.
 These paintings are invaluable masterpieces in Vietnam’s cultural heritage.

 11.3.
-Ancient sculpture:
+Ancient sculpture

-Traditional Vietnamese sculpture developed continuously, depicting typical images of the Vietnamese people in different regions and periods, both divine and human.
+Traditional sculpture developed continuously, depicting typical images of the Vietnamese people in different regions and periods, both divine and human.

-12. The Vietnamese performing arts
+12. The local performing arts

 12.1.
 Royal music and dancing